tucker709/Logans-Projects/README.md

-Hi.
-My name is Logan Tucker, ive just recently graduated from the Software Development program at Keyin College, here is just a few projects ive done using html, css, react, javascript and java. :)
+My name is Logan Tucker.
+I am a recent graduate of Keyin College’s 2-year Software Development program.
+Throughout our program, we completed a series of projects both individually and in teams.
+I’ve included a few of my projects that were completed using HTML, CSS, React, Javascript and Java.